How to scan QR codes in Windows ?

 • You can also use image processing software to extract the QR code from the image before scanning it.

-• Make sure the QR code is clearly visible and clear for better detection.
+• Ensure the QR code is clearly visible and sharp for better detection.

-Scan a QR code using the Codex app on Windows
+Scanning a QR code using the Codex application on Windows

-Microsoft has developed a free application called Codex dedicated to scanning QR codes and barcodes.
+Microsoft has developed a free app called Codex dedicated to scanning QR codes and barcodes.
 This app offers additional features compared to the Camera app, such as:

-• Scan History : Codex keeps a history of all the codes you've scanned, making them easy to find.
+• Scan history : Codex keeps a history of all the codes you have scanned, allowing you to find them easily.

 • Direct link to websites : When you scan a QR code containing a web link, Codex automatically redirects you to the website in question.

-• Sharing information : You can easily share the information contained in a QR code with other people.
+• Information sharing : You can easily share the information contained in a QR code with other people.

 To use Codex, follow these steps:

-• Place the QR code in the camera's field of view.
+• Place the QR code in the camera's field of vision.

-• The Codex app will automatically detect the QR code and display the information contained therein.
+• The Codex app will automatically detect the QR code and display the information it contains.

 • You can then perform the corresponding action, such as opening a web link, downloading a file, or connecting to a Wi-Fi network.